BloodRed3719/lwalker/README.md

 To play the game on mac, just run the file named "output"

-Pull reqeusts are welcome!
-For majro changes, please open an issue first to discuss what you would liek to change
+Pull requests are welcome!
+For major changes, please open an issue first to discuss what you would like to change

 -Me (BR3719)